How Bankruptcy Works in Canada

 Review this Website.
 It’s Anonymous!

-A main purpose of the Canadian bankruptcy law is to afford a person the opportunity to get a fresh start by eliminating their overwhelming amounts of debt that they have no hope of repaying.
+The main purpose of Canadian bankruptcy law is to give a person the chance to get a fresh start by eliminating their overwhelming debt that they have no hope of repaying.

 Our bankruptcy cost calculator will give you the exact bankruptcy cost based on your personal situation.

 As soon as a bankruptcy or consumer proposal is filed, all actions including collection calls and wage garnishments, by law, must stop.

 Protection is also provided to bankrupts by the fact that:

 A LIT (Licensed Insolvency Trustee, formerly known as a bankruptcy trustee) is the only debt relief professional that guarantees you protection from creditor harassment;

 Trustee fees are set by the Canadian government so the cost will be the same (usually about $200.00/month for nine months) no matter which trustee in Canada a person uses.

 If there is a dispute with the trustee the bankrupt can request that the dispute goes to mediation.